 Things to consider when buying or building Legal Technology

-Assessing your Firm's Needs
+Assessing Your Firm's Needs

 The first step in selecting whether to buy or build is to thoroughly examine the firm's specific requirements.
-This entails obtaining feedback from many stakeholders, including other attorneys, paralegals, and IT professionals, in order to identify pain areas and process inefficiencies.
+This entails obtaining feedback from many stakeholders, including other attorneys, paralegals, and IT professionals, to identify pain areas and process inefficiencies.
 Understanding the firm's specific concerns will determine whether an off-the-shelf solution will sufficiently solve those issues or if a custom-built application is required.
 The reality is that whatever tool you require in the legal space probably already exists.
 Try and reach out to a vendor to customize their platform for you.
-Vendors are will to adjust their prices.
+Vendors are willing to adjust their prices.
 Building should always be a last resort.
 Just my opinion.

 Cost Considerations